wmt-conference/wmt-format-tools/README.md

-# wmt-format-tools
+# WMT Format Tools

-Tools for formatting WMT hypothesis and test sets in XML
+Tools for handling the xml-formatted test sets and hypothesis files used in WMT.